 First to greet you with her radiant smile and personality, her warm voice used to sing arias and love tunes of famous classical composers until she retired as a music teacher.

 Another of our door greeters is viola player, Suzuki teacher, Barb Lambdin, giving her support and energy to the Open Mic Classical community.
 A noble and altruistic spirit she is.

 After 20 years as a radio host, she has recently given up her spot behind the mic in favor of composing and writing Bird Songs inspired by her garden.
 Her CD donations to Open Mic Classical are a highlight.

 Thank you to the people, and organizations that supported, and support us over the years!

-This program is supported in part by a grant from the Brewster Cultural Council, Harwich Cultural Council, and Orleans Cultural Council, Sandwich Cultural Council, local agencies which are supported by the Massachusetts Cultural Council, a state agency.
+This program is supported in part by a grant from the Brewster Cultural Council, Chatham Cultural Council, Harwich Cultural Council, Orleans Cultural Council, and Sandwich Cultural Council, local agencies which are supported by the Massachusetts Cultural Council, a state agency.

 Our Open Mic Classical Online project is: